MoralistFestus/ClipLab/README.md

 <button id="btn" data-copy-text="This text will be copied">Copy</button>
 ```

 The <b>data-copy-text</b> attribute holds the text that will be copied to clipboard.
-To further the text to clipboard. let's call the ClipLab function and pass the `id="btn"` attribute into the function.
+To further copy the text to clipboard. let's call the ClipLab function and pass the `id="btn"` attribute into the function.

 ## Sample code